CMS-Enterprise/sbom-harbor/README.md

   using a `FileSystemStorageProvider` this should be a valid directory on the host machine running the job.
 - `DOCDB_CONFIG` - DocumentDB connection configuration.
-If not set, tests will default to the configuration that supports the `docker-compose.yaml` environment specified in the `devenv` folder.
+If not set, tests will default to the configuration that supports the `docker-compose.yaml` environment specified in the `sdk/devenv` folder.
 The primary Harbor installation is backed by DocumentDB, but any MongoDB 5.0 compliant database should be usable.
 Dynamic configuration is not yet implemented, but pull requests are welcome if community members need this capability before we can get to it.
 The